gitlabhq/gitlabhq/doc/gitlab-basics/add-merge-request.md

 Merge Requests are useful to integrate separate changes that you've made to a project, on different branches.

-To create a new Merge Request, sign in to [GitLab.com](https://gitlab.com).
+To create a new Merge Request, sign in to GitLab.

-Select a project on the right side of your screen:
+Go to the project where you'd like to merge your changes:

 ![Select a project](basicsimages/select_project.png)